amanmohdtp/megabro/README.md

 3. Copy the key (starts with `AIza...`)
 4. Paste it into the Megabro boot screen

-Your key is stored in `sessionStorage` only — never sent anywhere except directly to Google's API via your own server.
+Your key is stored in `sessionStorage` only - never sent anywhere except directly to Google's API via your own server.

 ---

 ## Screenshot

-> Dark terminal aesthetic, `#F5F8A4` accent, animated stats sidebar.

 ---